 Expanded Small Game Season & More Opportunity on Wildlife Management Areas – Regulatory

 Two of the Massachusetts SLT’s top regulatory priorities will soon be removed from the team’s list thanks to a recent decision by the Fisheries & Wildlife Board.
 These include ending hunting hour restrictions imposed on Wildlife Management Areas (WMAs) stocked with pheasants and extending the season on gray squirrels.
 Presently, hunters pursuing game other than pheasants (deer, small game, waterfowl, etc.) on WMAs that are stocked during the season were unable to hunt the ½ hour before sunrise and the ½ hour after sunset, which as any hunter knows is often the best time to be in the woods.
 In total, this would provide an additional 6 hours a week of opportunity for deer and small-game hunters (3 for waterfowl, since migratory bird hunting ends at sunset) on these properties.
-The proposed expanded gray squirrel season will provide small-game hunters an additional two months to be in the woods, with the season being extended from January 2 to the last day of February.
+The proposed expanded gray squirrel season will provide small-game hunters an additional two months to be in the woods, with the season being extended to the last day of February.

 These regulatory concerns, along with a few others were heard by state officials and were approved for the regulatory amendment process earlier this year.
 This culminated in a public comment period, in person hearing, and ultimately a vote by the Fisheries and Wildlife Board.
 The state leadership team engaged our members and supporters, and the response was outstanding.
 Approximately 80% of the public comments originated from the team’s outreach.
 In addition, Chapter Coordinator Chris Borgatti delivered oral testimony to the Fisheries and Wildlife Board at meeting in June.
 The Board voted unanimously for the regulatory amendments and after a procedural review by the Executive Office of Energy and Environmental Affairs, it will soon be filed as regulation.